 Move to remote job

 SORT OF.
 I quit my job, and am working at building my own business (Money Coaching, FTW!).
 Much of this work can be done at home.
 It has the added advantage of being very flexible, and it’s empowering to work for myself.

 DONE!
 Even though I don’t have a job anymore, I had a job for half the year, which means I can fund my Roth.
 I may need to figure out a different retirement vehicle for next year, if I continue to not have a traditional job.

 SORT OF.
 I maxed it for some of the year, but when I realized the coming changes in my life, I reduced it to the percentage that my company made contributions for.
 When I quit my job, even that went away.
 But I’m going to count this one as a success, because I did the right things at the right time.
 Remember, don’t be a slave to your goals, just for the sake of checking them off!
 Do what is important is to do what is right for your life, at that moment.

-Have a retirement portfolio worth of more than $340,000
+Have a retirement portfolio worth of more than $xyz

 DONE!
 I set this goal when I was looking at my retirement situation from a combined perspective.
-When my husband and I separated (see below), I think this goal needs to be separated, too.
-That makes my goal $170,000.
-I hit over $250,000 this year, so I’ve definitely surpassed it!
+When my husband and I separated (see below), I think this goal needed to be separated, too.
+That makes my goal half of the original.
+I hit well over that amount!

 What else happened this year?

 - I separated from my husband of 15 years, and we’re on track to get divorced early this year.
 We’ve both made it personal goals to stay good friends, and so far, I feel we’ve done very well at that.
 While this isn’t a financial goal, it has wide-ranging ramifications on all of my financial goals, so I included it anyway.